Replication-Factor-Cut-Run-Analysis/GetReproduciblePeaks/README.md

 # PeakAnalyzer
-Process for analyzing peaks from ChipSeq or Cut&amp;Run Experiment
+Process for analyzing peaks from replicates of ChipSeq or Cut&amp;Run Experiment

 Parameters: